Blogs & News

 The Federal Court found that while the allegations were serious and advanced with “great passion”, they were “without foundation” and many were not supported by the evidence put to the Court.
 There were certain allegations that even if they were supported by evidence, they would not have amounted to discrimination or harassment under section 5 of the Sex Discrimination Act 1984 (Cth).
 The application was dismissed with costs.

 When deciding the reasonableness of an applicant’s failure to accept an offer of compromise, all the relevant circumstances at the time the failure occurred and the knowledge the applicant had are taken into consideration.
-Dr Chen’s submissions at the hearing included a continued argument about the merits of her case, including her persistence that certain claims constituted sexual harassment despite the adverse findings made by the Court in rejecting her claims.
-The Court took into account written advice received by Dr Chen in January 2013 from a senior lawyer at Victoria Legal Aid that much of the conduct which she complained did not constitute sexual harassment.
+Dr C’s submissions at the hearing included a continued argument about the merits of her case, including her persistence that certain claims constituted sexual harassment despite the adverse findings made by the Court in rejecting her claims.
+The Court took into account written advice received by Dr C in January 2013 from a senior lawyer at Victoria Legal Aid that much of the conduct which she complained did not constitute sexual harassment.

 Lessons for Employers